Democrats press Trump's Supreme Court pick over new documents

 Senate Democrats have vowed a tough fight to block Kavanaugh.
 But Trump’s fellow Republicans maintain a narrow Senate majority and there are no signs of defections in their ranks, indicating Kavanaugh likely will be confirmed.

 Trump picked Kavanaugh, 53, to replace Justice Anthony Kennedy, who announced his retirement in June.
-Kavanaugh has served as a judge for 12 years after being appointed by Bush.
+The hearing is set to wrap up on Friday with testimony from outside witnesses.

 Reporting by Lawrence Hurley; Editing by Will Dunham